 Although gaslighting in dysfunctional families is relatively common, a child (or, now, an adult) may have a gaslighting mother or a father, but live in otherwise somewhat normal conditions.

-Gaslighting by parents sometimes becomes a poisonous sister of otherwise “allowed” parental techniques.
+Gaslighting by parents sometimes becomes a part of so-called “allowed” parental techniques.

-Now, a gaslighting mom will not do it for good intentions.
-She does it to maintain dominance over her child.
-She will, for example, talk down to her child and attribute every claim and complaint to his or her imagination.
+Now, a gaslighting mom or dad will not do it with good intentions.
+They do it to maintain dominance over the child.
+They will, for example, talk down to her child and attribute every claim and complaint to his or her imagination.

-When the child protests, she will insist that she’s the one who is necessarily right.
-She will do it without ever thinking twice about the validity of the child’s arguments.
+When the child protests, the parent will insist that the child isn’t the one who is necessarily right.
+They will do it without ever thinking twice about the validity of the child’s arguments.

-As we said, gaslighting can be used as a form of a nasty communication habit.
+As I said earlier, gaslighting can be used as a form of a nasty communication habit.
 Gaslighting parents can be otherwise perfectly normal, but they might have grown up in such families that used this means of manipulation.

 However, many gaslighting fathers and gaslighting mothers are, indeed, narcissists.

-Many adults who come to see a psychologist were (and often still are) victims of psychological abuse, including gaslighting.
+Many adults who consult a psychologist have been (and often still are) victims of psychological abuse, including gaslighting.
 After they learn a thing or two about this form of abuse, the question comes to their minds – “Is my parent a narcissist?”

 The line between a manipulative father or a mother and a narcissist isn’t always clear.

 What does put them both into one basket is the aforementioned need for control.
 Narcissistic parents, in a way, perceive their children as the continuation of themselves.
-Which is why, for them, it is absolutely necessary to control what their children will do and be.
+That’s why they find it absolutely necessary to control what their children will do and be.

-A gaslighting narcissistic mother will probably twist her child’s mind to the point of being able to put forth any “truth” and demand that she wants, and the child will follow.
+For instance, a gaslighting narcissistic mother will probably twist her child’s mind to the point of being able to put forth any “truth” and demand that whenever she wants, the child should follow.

 Dealing with gaslighting, in general, is one of the toughest things one can go through in a relationship.
-The worst thing about it is that it strips the victim off every confidence and integrity they have.
-This makes them unable to fight back.
+The worst thing about it is that it strips the victim of any confidence they have.
+This leaves them unable to fight back.

-When it’s a child who’s the victim, it’s that much harder.
-A child is defenseless against the world and he or she relies on the parents for protection.
-When the parent is the one who’s acting like an enemy, it’s a potentially lifelong trauma.
+It’s much harder when the victim is a child who is defenseless against the world.
+He or she relies on the parents for protection.
+When the parent is the one who’s acting like an enemy, it can cause lifelong trauma.

-Their only chances are the non-manipulative parent, relatives, or, institutions and well-meant outsiders.
+Their only chances are the non-manipulative parent, relatives, or institutions, and well-meaning outsiders.
 However, if you’re an adolescent or an adult, you can free yourself from the clutches of gaslighting parents.

 How to stop gaslighting behavior

-Changing gaslighting parents isn’t easy at all.
-It might even be impossible.
-It’s because of such individuals, gaslighting is the only way they know how to handle their world.
+Changing the behavior of gaslighting parents isn’t easy at all because for such individuals, gaslighting is the only way they know how to handle their world.

-They might need some professional help to be able to deal with the underlying insecurity and their own problems that make them do what they do.
+They might need some professional help to deal with the underlying insecurity and their own problems that make them do what they do.
 And that is only if they’re willing to change.
 But you can change how your gaslighting parents affect you.